 innocent and open; Thomas a scientific minded pragmatist who had

 to have things proven before he could be persuaded and so on.

-men who we might not have chosen, including Judas the deceiver and
+twelve included men who we might not have chosen, including Judas

-extensively with Jesus though were not part of the inner group of
+who traveled extensively with Jesus though were not part of the